-- 5.27.
+- 5.31.
 Widespread use of microgeneration could help the Government meet its target of reducing carbon emissions by 60 per cent by 2050.
 Our policy is to remove any significant barriers to the development of microgeneration.
 Customers should be able to discuss with energy suppliers how they might install and benefit from microgeneration in their homes.
-If customers encounter difficulties in securing offers, Ofgem will seek to address any market barriers that lie behind this. - 5.28.
-For microgeneration to make its mark it needs support in gaining fair access to the networks and to getting a fair price for its output.
-Ofgem therefore established the Microgeneration Forum, which promotes the industry's efforts to develop charging regimes for use of the distribution networks by microgenerators and monitors the distribution network companies' long-term plans.
-The microgeneration workstream under the Distribution Working Group (part of the Electricity Networks Strategy Group, the industry group looking at issues involved in the transition to a low carbon electricity network) is now being closed down, having achieved its objectives, signifying that network issues relating to microgeneration have been successfully addressed.

-5.29.
-In response to a request from the Government, Ofgem has reviewed the microgeneration export market to assess whether consumers can easily understand and compare rival suppliers' offers, and switch between them, and whether those offers fairly reflect the underlying value of the microgeneration.
-We will be publishing a factsheet on export reward in due course.
+If customers encounter difficulties in securing offers, Ofgem will seek to address any market barriers that lie behind this. - 5.32.
+In response to a Treasury request, Ofgem has reviewed the microgeneration export market to assess whether consumers can easily understand and compare rival suppliers' offers, and switch between them, and whether those offers fairly reflect the underlying value of the microgeneration.
+We have recently published a report and a factsheet on the microgeneration market.
+We concluded that suppliers export offers were fair (and if anything were generous) but that comparing offers to work out which was best for them was very difficult for customers. - 5.33.
+Ofgem will discuss our conclusions with BERR as part of the Government's commitment to fresh thinking on options to support microgeneration as part of developing a new renewables strategy.
+Ofgem will also convene a meeting of the Microgeneration Forum in May 2008 to discuss the conclusions of this report.